libsdl-org/sdlwiki/SDL3/SDL_SetWindowTitle.md

   // Create a window.
   window = SDL_CreateWindow(
-    "This will surely be overwritten", SDL_WINDOWPOS_UNDEFINED, SDL_WINDOWPOS_UNDEFINED, 320, 240, SDL_WINDOW_RESIZABLE
+    "This will surely be overwritten", 320, 240, SDL_WINDOW_RESIZABLE
   );

   // Enter the main loop.
 Press any key or hit the x to exit.